inne-ra/depokmenulis/README.md

 # depokmenulis
-A landing page for Depok Menulis
+Webpage for Depok Menulis, a community for reading, writing and languange based in Kota Depok, Jawa Barat, Indonesia.